matuteiglesias/journal/content/Health/2024-05-30_Compiled_Health_and_AI_Insights.md

 ## 📅 2024-05-30 — Session: Compiled Health and AI Insights

 **🕒 15:00–16:50**
-**🏷️ Labels**: health, AI, skincare, legal technology, Argentina, planning
+**🏷️ Labels**: Health, AI, Skincare, Legal Technology, Argentina, Planning
 **📂 Project**: Health
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to compile and reflect on various health and [[AI]]-related insights, focusing on practical applications and [[strategic planning]].
+The session aimed to compile and reflect on various health and [[AI]]-related insights, focusing on practical applications and strategic planning.

 ### Key Activities
 - Reviewed guidelines for using Nivea Q10 products and lotion application for skin care.